 Migraine is a debilitating disorder that affects around 12% of the population in Australia.
-The genetic research undertaken at the Genomics Research Centre, Institute of Health and Biomedical Innovation aims to lessen the burden of migraine on sufferers, work-places and society in general.
+The genetic research undertaken at the Genomics Research Centre aims to lessen the burden of migraine on sufferers, work-places and society in general.
 The Medibank presenteeism report in 2011 showed that migraine and headache made up 5% of lost work.
 If we can take more steps towards reducing that percentage, employees, employers, businesses and the overall economy would benefit from higher productivity and less absenteeism at work.
-It is with this aim and the goal to lessen the physical burden of pain that IHBI researchers continue to study this common yet debilitating disorder.
+It is with this aim and the goal to lessen the physical burden of pain that our researchers continue to study this common yet debilitating disorder.

 We are currently undertaking studies aimed at identifying the genes involved in the disorder.
 Projects include the investigation of candidate genes and/or genomic regions implicated in migraine using association and linkage approaches.
 Other projects available will investigate gene expression differences using array and real-time PCR analyses.
 Both projects are aimed at developing a diagnostic test and new treatments for this common debilitating disorder.

 Since research into this disorder began there have been several marked improvements in the way we understand migraine.
 For example, we can now track the inheritance of this disorder in families and note that there are different types of migraine that are inherited in different ways.
 This has been possible due to the range of studies undertaken at QUT concerning migraine, which has included the Menstrual Migraine Project, the X-Chromosome and Migraine study, the Mitochondrial Genome Sequencing Project and the Familial Hemiplegic Migraine Diagnostic project.
 These topics have seen many advances either in the laboratory, in a medical sense, and/or in a way that benefits the public.